Financials

 The result of the faithful efforts of the congregation and leadership is a beautifully renovated and updated campus to the glory of God.
 The Trustees contemplate a supplemental fundraise of $500,000 to accommodate the increased cost.

-Many intrepid First United Methodist Church members of the greatest generation left us an endearing and permanent legacy to their faith in God’s work.
+These intrepid First United Methodist Church members of the greatest generation left us an endearing and permanent legacy to their faith in God’s work.
 We now have an opportunity to honor their legacy through our prayerful consideration in providing for our own legacy endowment gifts to FUMC.